tearitco/SRW-Engine-MV-Public/docs/manual.md

 		* squadId: all enemies that are assigned the same squad id will be activated if any member of the squad is activated <br>
 		* targetRegion: the id of the region that the enemy should move towards<br>
 		* factionId: the id of the faction the unit will be assigned to.
 Factions 0, 1 and 2 are available with faction 0 being the default enemy faction.
 If omitted units will be assigned to faction 0.
+		* counterBehavior: Determines how an enemy will react to being attack.
+Possible values are: "attack", "defend", "evade", "defend\_low" and "evade\_low".
+The defend\_low and evade\_low will cause the unit to perform the defined action when at or below 25% HP, otherwise they will counter attack.
+If no value is set the unit will default to counter attacking.

 A setting can be left blank by entering "" as its value.